HEP-FCC/fcc-tutorials/FccVirtualMachine.md

 #### A. Downloading the image

-The image is relatively large (~2 Gb), we provide versions on afs and cvmfs for you to download.
-On lxplus you can inspect the directory and make sure you download the newest version:
+The image is relatively large (~2 Gb), we provide versions on afs and cvmfs for you to download:

 ```
-scp [lxplus-username]@lxplus:/afs/cern.ch/exp/fcc/vm/ubuntu[version]_root[version]_fcc[version] [some_location]/fccimage.tgz
+scp [lxplus-username]@lxplus:/afs/cern.ch/exp/fcc/vms/ubuntu[version]_root[version]_fcc[version] [some_location]/fccimage.tgz
 ```

+> On lxplus you can look in the directory and make sure you download the newest version.

 Now you need to add the image to Docker by providing the correct path to the `fccimage.tgz` below: